 In fact, the assumption at the was time was that Saint-Gaudens' work would be adapted to the smaller coins, however, a Congressional act had been passed that mandated that each legal tender coin bare several inscriptions including "United States Of America" and "E Pluribus Unum", and it was expected that new legislation would also require the motto "In God We Trust" .
 Whether it was opposition from the U.S. Mint (There was dissent between Saint-Gaudens and then Mint Director George E. Roberts) or truly a difficulty in scaling down the design of the $20 Double Eagle or $10 Eagle for use on the $2 1/2 coin, also known as the Quarter-Eagle, eventually a new design was ordered.
 Since Saint-Gauden's had passed, the assignment of creating a new design was tasked to Bela Lyon Pratt, a protege of Saint-Gaudens, and the Indian Coin was born.

 Because the $2.50 denomination was quite useful due to it’s ability to pay for everyday purchases and settle small bills and accounts, many of these coins saw quite a bit of use when in circulation.
-Because gold coins (even when alloyed with copper for durability) are softer than their silver counterparts, they tended to scratch and dent more easily and these wear and circulation marks effect the numismatic or collectible value of the coins today.
+Because gold coins (even when alloyed with copper for durability) are softer than their silver counterparts, they tended to scratch and dent more easily and these wear and circulation marks effect the collectible value of the coins today.